LeandraChristine/voidnet_viator/README.md

 - Geekworm Raspberry Pi UPS, X728 V2.1 (or alternative)
 - 2x 18650 (unprotected due to the X728 spacing) Lion cells
 - 2x Goobay 4-Port USB 2.0 Hub (needs a super slim form factor to fit.
 I used this: https://www.berrybase.de/4-port-usb-2.0-hub-mit-0-4m-anschlusskabel-farbe-schwarz)
+- Stero USB Speaker (2 x 0,5W, I used: https://www.berrybase.de/externer-usb-mini-lautsprecher-schwarz)
+- Alumnium Angle 40mm x 20mm, cut to a length of 290mm (the 3d files include 2 drill-guides to help get the holes right)
+- 3x 4mm Brass rods ~330mm length (cut a 1m part into 3, to clamp the 3d printed parts cut a thread at the end of each rod)
+- M2 cylinder screws of various lengths ()
+- M2.5 screws and standoffs of various lengths (for the raspi, USP and waveshare display)
 - M3 cylinder screws of various lengths ()
 - Wiring (e.g. 0.14mm), Connectors and general soldering stuff
+- Some USB and MINI-USB connectors to solder (to configure custom wires that are slim enough below the keyboard)
 - Threaded inserts / Knurled Nuts (M3)
 - (optional) microSD / T-Flash to microSD extension (to get to the SD card easier)